By law, we are required to publish an accessibility statement for this website.

 - Some IFrames are missing a title.
 This will affect assistive-technologies such as screen readers.
 This doesn’t meet WCAG 2.1 4.1.2.

-- We plan to add in titles for all Iframe objects by September 2020.
+- We plan to add in titles for all Iframe objects.

 - When we publish new content we’ll make sure our use of IFrames meets accessibility standards.

 - Some error containers don’t contain an aria-atomic.
 This will affect assistive-technologies such as screen readers.
 This doesn’t meet WCAG 2.1 3.3.1.

 - We plan to add in aria-atomic to all required objects.